dspace-group/veos-cosim-client/doc/api-reference/function-pointers/DsVeosCoSim_FrMessageContainerReceivedCallback.md

 > [DsVeosCoSim_ReceiveFrMessageContainer](../functions/DsVeosCoSim_ReceiveFrMessageContainer.md).

 > [!NOTE]
-> If both, the `DsVeosCoSim_FrMessageContainerReceivedCallback` callback as well as the [DsVeosCoSim_FrMessageReceivedCallback](DsVeosCoSim_FrMessageReceivedCallback.md) callback are registered, only the `DsVeosCoSim_FrMessageContainerReceivedCallback` will be called.
+> If both the `DsVeosCoSim_FrMessageContainerReceivedCallback` callback and the [DsVeosCoSim_FrMessageReceivedCallback](DsVeosCoSim_FrMessageReceivedCallback.md) callback are registered, only the `DsVeosCoSim_FrMessageContainerReceivedCallback` callback is called.

 However, if the callback is not registered, each received message is buffered.
 Currently, the buffer size is `512` messages.
 If the buffer is full, new messages are discarded.